-Main leeuo Sub leeus Summary of Main Iccuse Paicod Dronged Dechanes to Main Iccuse Recommendation Main Issue Sub Issue Summary of Main Issues Raised Proposed Response to Main Issues Necollillelluation

-Raised Minerals Production The contributor would like to see the minerals Noted.
-No change to the of SPG on SPG produced quickly with consultation with plan.
-Minerals all interested parties.
-(130)
+Main Issue Sub Issue Summary of Main Issues Raised Proposed Response to Main Issues Raised Recommendation Minerals Production of SPG on Minerals The contributor would like to see the minerals SPG produced quickly with consultation with all interested parties.
+(130) Noted.
+No change to the plan.